vitejs/awesome-vite/README.md

 #### Integrations

-- [vite-plugin-elm](https://github.com/hmsk/vite-plugin-elm) - A plugin enables you to compile an Elm module
+- [vite-plugin-elm](https://github.com/hmsk/vite-plugin-elm) - A plugin that enables you to compile an Elm module.

 <hr>